Collective modes of vortex lattices in two-component Bose-Einstein condensates under synthetic gauge fields: Introduction

 The properties of vortex latices can further be enriched in {\it multicomponent} BECs, such as those made up of different hyperfine spin states of identical atoms.
 For two-component BECs under rotation, GP mean-field calculations have shown that several different types of vortex lattices appear as the ratio of the intercomponent coupling $g_{\ua\da}$ to the intracomponent one $g>0$ is varied (see Fig.\ \ref{fig:vorlat}) \cite{Mueller02,Kasamatsu03,Kasamatsu05}.
 Among them, interlaced square vortex lattices [Fig.\ \ref{fig:vorlat}(d)], which are unique to these systems, have been observed experimentally \cite{Schweikhard04_2comp}.
 Furthermore, optical dressing techniques can produce a variety of (possibly non-Abelian) gauge fields in multicomponent gases \cite{Dalibard11, Goldman14, Lin11,Zhai12_review}.
-In particular, mutually antiparallel magnetic fields have been induced in two-component BECs, leading to the observation of the spin Hall effect \cite{Beeler13}.
+In particular, mutually antiparallel synthetic magnetic fields have been induced in two-component BECs, leading to the observation of the spin Hall effect \cite{Beeler13}.
 If the antiparallel fields are made even higher, such systems are expected to show a rich phase diagram consisting of vortex lattices and (fractional) quantum spin Hall states \cite{Liu07,Fialko14,Furukawa14}.
-Notably, it has been shown within the GP theory that BECs in antiparallel magnetic fields exhibit the same vortex lattice phase diagram as BECs in parallel magnetic fields \cite{Furukawa14} (see also Sec.\ \ref{sec:systems}).
+Notably, it has been shown {\it within} the GP mean-field theory that BECs in antiparallel magnetic fields exhibit the {\it same} vortex-lattice phase diagram as BECs in parallel magnetic fields \cite{Furukawa14} (see also Sec.\ \ref{sec:systems}).
 It is thus interesting to ask whether and how the difference between the two types of systems arises in other properties such as collective modes.
-In this context, it is worth noting that the two types of systems show markedly different phase diagrams in the quantum Hall regime \cite{Furukawa14,Furukawa13,Regnault13,Geraedts17,Furukawa17}, which has been interpreted in light of pseudopotentials and entanglement formation \cite{Furukawa17}.
+In this context, it is worth noting that in the quantum Hall regime, which is far beyond the mean-field description, the two types of systems exhibit markedly different phase diagrams \cite{Furukawa14,Furukawa13,Regnault13,Geraedts17,Furukawa17}, which has been interpreted in light of pseudopotentials and entanglement formation \cite{Furukawa17}.